 · Perform, critically interpret, and communicate results from analysis using logistic and multinomial logit models.

-· Freely and flexibly use computational tools—Python, Jupyter, Markdown, GitHub, and shell—to perform reproducible data analysis and communicate your results.
+· Freely and flexibly use computational tools —R— to perform reproducible data analysis and communicate your results.

-· Identify and deal with issues of selection bias, measurement error, confounding, and overfitting.
+· Identify and assess issues of p-hacking, reverse causality, omitted variable bias, measurement error.